Swedish unearmarked funds save refugees worldwide

 Contributions to UNHCR

-Sweden is one of UNHCR’s strongest and most important partners and donors.
-In 2016, Sweden was UNHCR’s third largest contributor per capita with a total contribution of SEK 1.2 billion (USD 136.8 million), and increased its unearmarked core support with SEK 225 million to a record high SEK 815 million (USD 94.9 million).
-Sweden is UNHCR´s largest donor of unearmarked contributions with 70 % of the funding being unrestricted.
-Unrestricted support can be redistributed over and over again throughout the year enabling UNHCR to deliver aid quickly in several ongoing acute emergencies each year.
-This saves many lives and restores hope to people and families who have been forcibly uprooted from their homes and loved ones.
+Sweden is one of UNHCR’s most important strategic partners and donors.
+In 2017, Sweden was UNHCR’s third largest contributor per capita with a total contribution of SEK 1.02 billion (USD 112 million), of which SEK 700 million (USD 76.1 million) was unearmarked core support, making Sweden UNHCR´s largest donor of unearmarked contributions with 70 % of the funding being unrestricted.
+For 2018 Sweden has contributed with the highest ever unearmarked contribution of SEK 820 million (USD 98.2 million).
+Unrestricted support enables UNHCR to deliver aid quickly in several ongoing acute emergencies saving many lives and restoring hope to people and families who have been forcibly uprooted from their homes.

 Donor Government Counterparts